MoolaSmoola/NYC-311-gentrification/personal reminders.md

 * As an alternative I should simply apply multiple metrics of gentrification to the same file.
 * verify that the time1and2_mutateddifferences file pre and post- `as.numeric` aligns.
 * Workflow: identify new metric, mutate that column, then run it through the two handy dandy functions & have the automatic regressions!
+* a good control to add could be borough.

 ## Notes from today
 * ethnic composition